 Align the requirements for GeoDCAT-AP properties with those ones in DCAT-AP (e.g. for accessRights).

-Take into account the optional properties (e.g. downloadURL) considered in the Metadata Quality Assessment (MQA) tool available in data.europa.eu in order to increase the metadata quality.
+Take into account the optional properties (e.g. downloadURL) considered in the Metadata Quality Assessment (MQA) tool available in the EDP in order to increase the metadata quality.

 Finland